psd401/jocular-kangaroo/docs/ENVIRONMENT_VARIABLES.md

 # Environment Variables Documentation

-This document provides a comprehensive guide to all environment variables required for the AI Studio application to function properly in AWS Amplify deployment.
+This document provides a comprehensive guide to all environment variables required for the Jockular Kangaroo application to function properly in AWS Amplify deployment.

 ## Required Environment Variables